cthiel42/sniffy/README.md

 # sniffy
-Packet Sniffing and Analysis Tool
+Metric collection tool for level 3 and 4 packet analysis.
+Currently supports monitoring a network interface and displaying results as Prometheus metrics.
+Data collected:
+- MAC addresses
+- Ports
+- IP addresses
+- Layer 4 Protocol Used
+- TCP Flag
+- TLS Version

+JSON for a basic Grafana dashboard built off Prometheus data from Sniffy can be found under `/dashboards`.

 ### Environment Setup
 - Need to have Golang version 1.18+ installed
 - You'll also likely need to install a package called libpcap-dev or libpcap-devel (depending on what package manager you're using) to handle a pcap.h error
+- Running `go build cmd/*.go` from the root directory will build the binary, or running `go run cmd/*.go` will run the program from your terminal

 ### Config
-The config is specified in yaml and the application by default looks for it in the current working directory by the name `config.yaml`.
+The config is specified in yaml and the application by default looks for it in a configs folder within the current working directory, i.e. `configs/config.yaml`.
 You can override the path to the config with the command line flag `--config=\path\to\config.yaml`

 For an example of the config file, look at `config.yaml`.
 Detailed configuration settings can be found listed below.